In this article, we will focus on how buf mod

 to keep your Protobuf files in top-notch shape.

-By understanding the import resolution process and following best practices, developers can effectively manage Protobuf imports and dependencies, ensuring a well-structured and maintainable project.
+By understanding the import resolution process and following best practices, you can effectively manage Protobuf imports and dependencies, ensuring a well-structured and maintainable project.

 Tamper-proofing dependencies in the BSR